rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ## Configuring Cluster Monitoring

-You can deploy Prometheus monitoring for a cluster by opening it and selecting **Tools > Monitoring** as depicted in the GIF below, which displays a user enabling cluster monitoring for a cluster named `custom-u1804`.
+You can deploy Prometheus monitoring for a cluster, navigate to **Tools > Monitoring** as shown in the GIF below, which displays a user enabling cluster monitoring for a cluster named `custom-u1804`.
 The only required action for deployment is to select the **Enable** option and click **Save**, but you might want to [customize configuration options](#prometheus-configuration-options) for your environment.

 ![EnableClusterMonitoring]({{< baseurl >}}/img/rancher/enable-cluster-monitoring.gif)

-Following Prometheus deployment, two monitoring applications are added to the cluster's `system` project's **Catalog Apps** page: `cluster-monitoring` and `monitoring-operator`.
+Following Prometheus deployment, two monitoring applications are added to the cluster's `system` project's **Apps** page: `cluster-monitoring` and `monitoring-operator`.
 You can use the `cluster-monitoring` catalog app to [access the Grafana instance](#grafana-accessing-for-clusters) for the cluster.

 ## Configuring Project Monitoring

-You can enable project monitoring by opening the project and then selecting **Tools > Monitoring** as depicted in the GIF below, which displays enabling the `default` project monitoring.
-The operation proccess is similar to cluster monitoring.
+You can enable project monitoring by opening the project and then selecting **Tools > Monitoring** as shown in the GIF below, which displays enabling the `default` project monitoring.

 ![EnableProjectMonitoring]({{< baseurl >}}/img/rancher/enable-project-monitoring.gif)

-After you enable project monitoring, a single application is added to the project's **Catalog Apps** page: `project-monitoring`.
+After you enable project monitoring, a single application is added to the project's **Apps** page: `project-monitoring`.
 Use this catalog app to [access the Grafana instance](#grafana-accessing-for-projects) for the project.

 With enabling cluster monitoring, you can collect the [Workload metrics](#workload-metrics) for this project, otherwise, you can only collect the [Custom metrics](#custom-metrics) from this project.